-There are 3 basic types of bots:
+There are 3 basic types of chatbots:

 2) Intelligent chatbots are built with artificial intelligence, in particular the Natural Language Processing (NLP) technologies of Natural Language Understanding (NLU) and Natural Language Generation (NLG).
 NLU interprets what the user says and maps it to a computer representation.
 NLG produces a natural language response that can be understood by the user.
 Currently the content of the responses aren’t created by the technology but typically written and/or developed by humans.

-There are two sub-types of intelligent chatbots:
+There are two subtypes of intelligent chatbots:

 - God Bots which include Alexa, Siri, Google Assistant and Cortana.
 These bots possess general knowledge across a wide range of topics.

-- Purpose-Driven Bots in contrast to God Bots have a narrow focus.
-Purpose-driven bots are designed and developed to provide information and/or perform tasks within a tightly defined scope.
+- Purpose-Driven Bots, in contrast to God Bots, have a narrow focus.
+Purpose-Driven Bots are designed and developed to provide information and/or perform tasks within a tightly defined scope.

-In the not so distant future, you may be asking your favorite god bot to coordinate with purpose-driven bots to accomplish tasks on your behalf such as scheduling meetings, booking travel, ordering pizza and sending flowers!
+In the not so distant future, you may be asking your favorite God Bot to coordinate with Purpose-Driven Bots to accomplish tasks on your behalf such as scheduling meetings, booking travel, ordering pizza and sending flowers!

 3) Hybrid chatbots use scripted conversation supplemented by NLP to support free-form texting.
 The menus and/or buttons of the scripted conversation help guide users and the artificial intelligence ensures the chatbot can handle a broader range of texting interactions such as when the user deviates from the script by free-form texting.

 Misconception #2: Chatbots Can Run on any Messaging App